Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 However, if you are running a discard deck, you can get away with discarding it without opening up the option for them to draw it.
 This is partly why discard decks are so strong against Ruby/Amethyst right now.

-Beyond running a distinctly discard focused deck, many decks run discard cards now thanks to many of them there are that are easy to play.
-Cards like The Bare Necessities, for example, or Ursula Deceiver can be effective cards to tech into your deck, making Be Prepared less all powerful.
+Beyond running a distinctly discard focused deck, many decks are able to tech discard card in.
+Cards like The Bare Necessities, for example, or Ursula Deceiver can be effective if played at the right time to dispatch a Be Prepared.

 Mufasa is a strong counter to Be Prepared